 The New Jersey was ordered in 1939, laid down at the Philadelphia Naval Yard in 1942, and commissioned on May 23, 1943.
 She was later decommissioned and recommissioned in 1948 and 1950, 1957 and 1968, and 1969 and 1982.

 The New Jersey is the most decorated U.S. Navy battleship in history.
-She earned 19 battle stars and campaign stars for service in World War II, the Korean War, the Vietnam War, the Lebanese Civil War, and the Persian Gulf.
+She earned nineteen battle stars and campaign stars for service in World War II, the Korean War, the Vietnam War, the Lebanese Civil War, and the Persian Gulf.

 Active Service and Deployment

-She served in numerous offensive operations, including the Battle of the Philippine Sea and the Marianas Turkey Shoot, helping to deliver devastating losses to the Japanese forces.
-She also survived, with very little damage, the disastrous Typhoon Cobra that caused other ships to sink and a loss of nearly 800 lives.
+She served in numerous offensive operations, including the Battle of the Philippine Sea and the Marianas Turkey Shoot, helping deliver devastating losses to the Japanese forces.
+She also survived, with very little damage, the disastrous Typhoon Cobra that caused other ships to sink and cost nearly 800 lives.

 After World War II, New Jersey acted in Operation Magic Carpet to bring troops home and was then decommissioned in 1948.
 She was recommissioned in 1950 to serve in the Korean War.
-During the war she assisted in attacks and supported South Korean and United Nations troops.
+During the war, she assisted in attacks and supported South Korean and United Nations troops.

 She was recalled and reactivated for this purpose because the U.S. was experiencing heavy aircraft losses.
 The New Jersey was in the best shape among the decommissioned battleships and was chosen for reactivation.

-Following the Vietnam War, the New Jersey was inactivated again, but was reactivated in 1982 as part of President Reagan’s push to expand the navy.
+Following the Vietnam War, the New Jersey was deactivated again but was reactivated in 1982 as part of President Reagan’s push to expand the Navy.
 In 1983 she was sent to the Middle East to support efforts to bring peace during the Lebanese Civil War.

 Use of Asbestos on the USS New Jersey

-These larger uses were not the only uses of asbestos on the New Jersey.
-It was also in flooring materials and the walls, in all types of insulation, in ropes and deck matting, in gaskets, seals, and valves, and in fire- and heat-protective equipment, like the gear the gunners wore as protection against the heat of firing weapons.
+These were not the only uses of asbestos on the New Jersey.
+It was also in flooring materials and the walls, in all types of insulation, in ropes and deck matting, gaskets, seals, valves, and in fire- and heat-protective equipment, like the gear the gunners wore as protection against the heat of firing weapons.
 Asbestos was also used in the shipyards where the New Jersey was built and repaired.

 Asbestos Exposure in USS New Jersey Veterans

-The men who served on the New Jersey were at risk of exposure, especially those that worked most closely with the boilers and turbines and with the asbestos-insulated pipes.
-Those that wore asbestos protective gear, like gunners and firefighters, were also at elevated risk.
+The men who served on the New Jersey were at risk of exposure, especially those who worked most closely with the boilers and turbines and asbestos-insulated pipes.
+Those who wore asbestos protective gear, like gunners and firefighters, were also at elevated risk.

-Any veteran who served on the New Jersey or any other navy ship and later developed an asbestos related condition has the right to seek compensation from the Veterans Administration.
-If you are suffering because of your service in the navy, you can contact one of our advocates to help you make that claim and get the care you need.Get Your FREE Mesothelioma Packet
+Any veteran who served on the New Jersey or any other Navy ship and later developed an asbestos-related condition has the right to seek compensation from the Veterans Administration.
+If you are suffering because of your service in the Navy, you can contact one of our advocates to help you make that claim and get the care you need.Get Your FREE Mesothelioma Packet